wimexport − Export image(s) from a WIM archive

 If specified, DEST_IMAGE_DESC is the description to give the image being exported.
 The default is its description in SRC_WIMFILE.

 wimexport supports exporting images from stand-alone WIMs as well as from split WIMs and delta WIMs.
 See SPLIT WIMS.

 wimexport also supports exporting images from a non-pipable WIM into a pipable WIM or vice versa, or from a non-solid WIM into a solid WIM or vice versa.
 It can also export a pipable WIM directly to standard output if DEST_WIMFILE is specified as "-"; see --pipable.

 Mark the exported image as the "bootable" image of the WIM; or, if multiple images are being exported, make the image that was the bootable image of the source WIM also the bootable image of the destination WIM.

-Before exporting the image(s), verify the integrity of the source and destination WIMs if extra integrity information is present.
+Before exporting the image(s), verify the integrity of the source WIM, destination WIM, and any referenced WIMs whenever they have extra integrity information present.
 Also include extra integrity information in the destination WIM, even if it was not present before.

 Do not include extra integrity information in the destination WIM, even if it was present before.

 Include extra integrity information in the destination WIM, i.e. like --check but don’t do any verification beforehand.

 Specify the compression type, and optionally the compression level for that compression type, for DEST_WIMFILE.
 Note that if DEST_WIMFILE already exists, then its compression type cannot be changed by this option.
 See the documentation for this option to wimcapture(1) for more details.